 Churchfield Bed and Breakfast

 Churchfield is located on the north end of town, near two pubs and the bus stop.
 While rooms are a bit on the small side, the space is clean, well decorated and inviting.
-Book your room here!
+Book it!

 How To Get to Doolin, Ireland

 In all honesty, getting to Doolin can be bit of a doozy.
-There is no airport near Doolin and no train service.
-For our trip to Doolin, we relied on public transit, which worked…but was not exactly streamlined.
+For our trip to Doolin, we relied on public transit from Dublin, which worked…but was not exactly streamlined.

 Dublin to Doolin

-Despite hosting one of the top attractions in Ireland, there is no direct Dublin – Doolin public transit route.
+Despite hosting one of the main attractions in Ireland, there is no direct Dublin – Doolin route.
 With the absence of a train or a non-stop bus, travelers must make at least one switch.

 Getting from Galway to Doolin

-The distance from Galway to Doolin is about 45 miles.
 The only public transit option is the #350 Bus.
 The Galway – Doolin bus is run by Bus Eireann and fares can be paid on board with cash or Leap Card (but not credit card).
-While planning your visit to Doolin, be sure to check the current timetable.
-There is no direct ferry between Doolin and Galway.

 Limerick to Doolin